Structure groupoids of quiver-theoretic Yang-Baxter maps: Preliminaries

-holds for all $p,q,r$ such that both sides of the above equality equation are defined; and, if the left-hand side is not defined, neither is the right-hand side.

-We say that the sharp $\vartheta$-cube condition is true on a subfamily $\Ss$, if the above condition is true for all triples $(p,q,r)\in\Ss\times \Ss\times \Ss$ of arrows with same target.\end{defin} \begin{prop} Let $(\Pp, R)$ be a short left-complemented presentation, with a syntactic left-complement $\vartheta$.
-Suppose the sharp $\vartheta$-cube condition is true for all triples of pairwise distinct elements of $\Pp$ with same target.
-Then, the presented category $\langle \Pp\mid R\rangle^+$ is right-cancellative, it admits conditional left-lcms, and the complementation operation $p\backslash_L q$ is given by $\vartheta^*(p,q)$.\end{prop}
+We say that the sharp $\vartheta$-cube condition is true on a subfamily $\Ss$ of $\Path(\Pp)$, if the above condition is true for all $(p,q,r)\in\Ss\times \Ss\times \Ss$ sharing the same source.\end{defin} \begin{prop} Let $(\Pp, R)$ be a short right-complemented presentation, with a syntactic right-complement $\vartheta$.
+Suppose that the sharp $\vartheta$-cube condition is true for all triples of pairwise distinct elements of $\Pp$ with same source.
+Then, the presented category $\langle \Pp\mid R\rangle^+$ is left-cancellative, it admits conditional right-lcms, and the complementation operation $($on the right$)$ of the elements represented by $p, q\in\Path(\Pp)$ is given by the element represented by $\vartheta^*(p,q)$ $($For the complementation operation, see Definition \ref{complementationop}$)$.
+The right-lcm is thus the element represented by $p\,\vartheta^*(p, q)$. \end{prop} \begin{proof} See \cite[Proposition II.4.16]{dehornoy2015foundations}. \end{proof}